-Imagine yourself in an impeccable outdoor BBQ kitchen, designed exactly to your needs.
+Imagine yourself in an impeccable outdoor BBQ kitchen, designed exactly to your needs, that you can use year-round.
 You rotate the juiciest, choicest cuts of meat on those piping-hot grill grates.
 Perhaps the spouse is curled up with a paperback on the luxury patio furniture, or the kids are topping their own pizzas by your side.
 You may be wondering, is an outdoor kitchen a good investment?
 There are a whole pack of reasons to build an outdoor kitchen according to our friends at BBQGuys!

 1. Expand Household Living Space

 Empty backyards are great.
 However, a complete entertainment station, ready to help you host guests at any given time is better.
 When building your outdoor kitchen, your choice of which grill to purchase is key.
 Here are some luxury grills for you to consider as you’re building your own private getaway.

 Think of all the special occasions you’ll host when you build an outdoor kitchen.
 Evening socials and soirees are an excellent excuse to have over neighbors, coworkers or old friends.
 Get the squad together for a spectacular game day blowout but be sure to include an outdoor television when planning the build.
 Forget awkwardly standing around, drink in hand — that’s the old you.
 Build an outdoor kitchen.
 Discover the new you.

 Guess what makes the indoors hotter?
 Running stoves and ovens.
 Large kitchen appliances heat the ambient temperature, taxing your poor air conditioning system.
 Bring the cooking outside: you’ll keep the thermostat happy, your clean surfaces happy, and it may be cheaper than driving to a restaurant and opening the wallet.